2019

 Information on the Internet

-How is it possible for the many people, who use the Internet every day, who have different thoughts, motives, and tastes to not only coexist but also be satisfied on the same platform?
-How can they find something that inspires them in the right moment?
-And, how do they find content that does not float in the mainstream?
+How is it possible for the many people using the Internet every day to not only coexist but also be satisfied on the same platform, catering to all their different thoughts, motives and tastes?
+How can they find content that does not float in the mainstream?
+And, how can they find something that inspires them in the right moment?

 Why exploration matters

-Given the sheer amount of information that is accessible online, it has become a common challenge for users to browse content that is valuable to them without knowing precisely what they are looking for, not only targeting their immediate needs, but also long-term interest.
-At the same time there’s a desire to avoid noise—distractions, repetitions, or simply content that’s uninteresting for a user at that time.
+Given the sheer amount of content online, lack of information is rarely (although not never) the problem, the more crucial issue at hand seems to be how users can browse content that is valuable to them without having to know precisely what they are looking for, not only targeting their immediate needs, but also long-term interest.

 01

-They need to have the capabilities to define the topic they want to expore, how much they want a recommendation to diverge from the content they are currently viewing or which format the information they are browsing should have.
+They should have the capabilities to define the topic they want to expore, how much they want a recommendation to diverge from the content they are currently viewing or what format the information they are browsing should have.

 Exploration has to be possible across platforms

-To ensure that suggestions are most relevant we need to take different sources into account and break engagement loops created on individual websites or platforms.
+To get to suggestions that are most relevant to what someone’s lookinf for we need to take different sources into account and break engagement loops created on individual websites or platforms.

-This last point specifically implies that simply inventing another social networking site, web app, or search engine won’t be enough.
-Instead, we need to enable exploration at a higher level, like the browser or the operating system itself*.
+This last point specifically implies that simply inventing another social networking site, web app, or search engine won’t work.
+Instead, we need to enable exploration at a higher level: In the browser or operating system itself.
+We believe that for joyful exploration is possible when recommendations aren’t driven by keeping users engaged*.

-To match how people interact with the Internet, the system needs to respond to their changing intentions.
+Any system for exploration needs to respond to users’ changing intentions.
 If someone decides to spontaneously jump from broadly browsing for information on one topic to searching for a specific link, that shift has to be easily possible.
 Likewise, if someone doesn’t want to continue exploring, but rather focus on their current task, any additional recommendations need to get out of their way.

 Zooming out